Audi 100: Audi 5000 (1978-1983)

 In North America, where sales of the Audi 5000 C2s reached 133,512, only five-cylinder engines were available.
 The 5000 had twin round headlamps for the first two model years, after which they were replaced by rectangular units.
 The diesel was originally not available in California, as Porsche-Audi of North America was unable to meet that state's strict emissions standards.
+The engine was severely hampered by the EGR valve, catalytic converter, and other emissions control equipment; period journalists who drove the 5000 next to European-spec Audi 100s noted drivability issues and lack of power.
 The naturally aspirated diesel was also only available with a five-speed manual, a handicap in the American market.
 It was not until the 1983 introduction of the turbo diesel that these concerns were met.
 The 50-state Turbo diesel arrived for the 1983 model year, at about the same time that the Audi 100 C3 was presented in Europe, and was only ever sold in the United States.

 In 1980 the 5000 Turbo arrived in the US.
 This model only delivered 130 hp, more than twenty percent less than the European spec model.
 Aside from meeting the strict US emissions, this model also had lower boost pressure to be able to run on the lower octane unleaded fuel available in America.
 While the Turbo also received a harder, sportier suspension, bigger aluminium wheels, and other performance upgrades, it was also only available with a three-speed automatic transmission.
 Road & Track were able to reach a top speed of 113 mph in the federalized car, slower than a naturally aspirated European market 2.1 E. In the US, reflecting the Audi's luxury connotations, 90 percent of 5000s were delivered with the costlier "S" equipment package.

-The 5000 Turbo diesel received an increase in power and torque, offset somewhat by only being available in conjunction with Audi's "3+E" automatic transmission.
+The 5000 Turbo diesel received an increase in power and torque, somewhat reduced by only being available in conjunction with Audi's "3+E" automatic transmission.
 This was a three-speed automatic in which the "E" mode engaged a freewheel effect, lowering fuel consumption by 3-5 percent.
 The Turbo diesel received the same body and interior specifications as the gasoline-powered turbo; the only difference was the use of 14-inch alloy wheels rather than the wider 15-inch items mounted on the 5000 Turbo.